 - Serve over steamed rice garnished with fresh cilantro.

-For a gluten-free version, use gluten-free soy sauce.
+- Make it gluten-free: use gluten-free soy sauce.

-For a paleo version, use coconut aminos instead of soy sauce and arrowroot powder instead of cornstarch.
+- Make it paleo: use coconut aminos instead of soy sauce and arrowroot powder instead of cornstarch.